NetworkBlockDevice/nbd/doc/proto.md

     *length* fields of each descriptor MUST not be greater than the overall *length* of the request.
 This means that the server MAY return less data than required.
-However the server MUST return at least one status descriptor.
-The server SHOULD use different *status* values between consecutive descriptors, and SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception).
-The status flags are intentionally defined so that a server MAY always safely report a status of 0 for any block, although the server SHOULD return additional status values when they can be easily detected.
+However the server MUST return at least one status descriptor (and since each status descriptor has a non-zero length, a client can always make progress on a successful return).
+The server SHOULD use different *status* values between consecutive descriptors where feasible, although the client SHOULD be prepared to handle consecutive descriptors with the same *status* value.
+The server SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception), and MUST use descriptor lengths that are an integer multiple of any advertised minimum block size.
+The status flags are
+    intentionally defined so that a server MAY always safely report a status of 0 for any block, although the server SHOULD return additional status values when they can be easily detected.